The meaning of straining is to make an unusually big effort.

 Especially if you tend to strain, you have to learn to relax the muscles around your respiratory system.
 Free airflow and passages of the air to be as open and as free as possible.
 Then you want proper vocal cord closure.

 That's one aspect of how the voice works.
+Releasing that tension so the air and sound can move freely is exactly what

 Don't do too much